 A family – Mom, Dad, and two kids – were injured in a car accident with another vehicle in New York City.
-Plaintiffs, both the driver and passenger of that vehicle, brought a lawsuit against Dad.
+Plaintiffs, both the driver and passenger of that vehicle, sued Dad.
 The trial was bifurcated and tried on liability only in New York.
 Plaintiffs won.
 The next day, the parties put the settlement on the record of $15,000 per plaintiff.

-State Farm also could have played it really straight with their insured and not raised this defense in the first place, because they knew that the Maryland accident lawyer who brought the claim apparently failed to note that New York’s comparative negligence law – presumably the controlling law in the case – would allow for some negligence on the part of the Dad.
+State Farm also could have played it straight with their insured and not raised this defense in the first place, because they knew that the Maryland accident lawyer who brought the claim apparently failed to note that New York’s comparative negligence law – presumably the controlling law in the case – would allow for some negligence by the Dad.

-Do I think State Farm threw the New York case or has some obligation to do the plaintiffs’ lawyers job for them?
+Do I think State Farm threw the New York case or has some obligation to do the plaintiffs’ lawyer’s job for them?
 Even the Oliver Stone in me doubts it.
 But if they wanted to do right by their insured, they would have allowed them to have their day in court.
-Remember, this was a first party case filed by their own insured.
-But State Farm’s paradigm is clear: all out war on personal injury plaintiffs.
+Remember, this was a first-party case filed by their own insured.
+But State Farm’s paradigm is clear: an all-out war on personal injury plaintiffs.
 (Half of the State Farm adjusters who read that last line think I am dead wrong; the other half are shaking their fist with pride.)

 Anyway, the trial court agreed that the driver who lost in New York should be precluded because it has already been established that the driver was at least 1% negligent under which completely bars the driver’s claim under Maryland’s contributory negligence law.
-But the court wisely reversed the trial court with respect to the rest of the driver’s family because it is clear that the verdict in New York was not mutually exclusive of a finding that the phantom vehicle was a proximate cause of their injuries.
+But the court wisely reversed the trial court regarding the rest of the driver’s family because the verdict in New York was not mutually exclusive of a finding that the phantom vehicle was a proximate cause of their injuries.